sedpeep/PharmacyPOS/README.md

 Enter your MySQL username and password, and configure the connection settings.

 **3. Import Database Schema:**
-    Open the SQL file provided in the project (e.g., pharmacy_management_system.sql) in a MySQL database client.
+    Open the SQL file provided in the project (e.g., PharmacyPOS.sql) in a MySQL database client.
 Execute the SQL script to create the necessary tables and seed data.

 **4. Run the Application:**